promises-aplus/promises-spec/README.md

 ### Promise States

 1. A promise must be in one of three states: pending, fulfilled, or rejected.
-1. When in pending:
+1. When in pending, a promise:
-    1. a promise may transition to either the fulfilled or rejected state.
+    1. may transition to either the fulfilled or rejected state.
-1. When in fulfilled:
+1. When in fulfilled, a promise:
-    1. a promise must not transition to any other state.
+    1. must not transition to any other state.
-    1. a promise must have a value, which must not change.
+    1. must have a value, which must not change.
-1. When in rejected:
+1. When in rejected, a promise:
-    1. a promise must not transition to any other state.
+    1. must not transition to any other state.
-    1. a promise must have a reason, which must not change.
+    1. must have a reason, which must not change.

 ### The `then` Method

-1. A promise must provide a `then` method to access its current or eventual fulfillment value or rejection reason.
+A promise must provide a `then` method to access its current or eventual fulfillment value or rejection reason.

-1. A promise's `then` method accepts two arguments:
+A promise's `then` method accepts two arguments:
 ```
 promise.then(onFulfilled, onRejected)
 ```

 1. Both `onFulfilled` and `onRejected` are optional arguments:
     1. If `onFulfilled` is not a function, it must be ignored.
     1. If `onRejected` is not a function, it must be ignored.